-INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP TERM LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL SINGLE PREMIUM TERM LIFE INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship term life insurance, including various term periods, term to a specified age, and decreasing term insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die, and the applicable provisions providing for paid-up insurance.
+Scope: These standards are intended to apply to traditional forms of individual single premium term life insurance, including various term periods, term to a specified age, decreasing term insurance, and the applicable provisions providing for paid-up insurance.

-The standards do not apply to Deposit term plans.
+The standards do not apply to Deposit term plans or plans that provide joint and last to die survivorship coverage.
 Additional standards apply to plans providing return of premium benefits (intermediate period endowment benefits) or plans providing early duration reduced benefits.